-Suggested Textbook: Part-1: Topics on bioconjugation: Bioconjugate Techniques, 2nd Edition by Greg T. Hermanson Part-2: Topics on polymeric biomaterials and nanomedicine: class notes and papers Other Suggested reading: Biomaterials Science: An introduction to Materials in Medicine (Buddy Ratner, 2004) Polymer chemistry: An introduction (Malcolm Stevens, 1999) Grading: Attendance and participation in class discussion/activity 0-3 points (Additional) Test 60% (25% mid-term; 35% final) Homeworka 25% Final presentationb 8% Final paper or project/reportc 7% Final grade: 20% A (or A+), 27% A-, 28% B+, 15% B, 10% B- or below.
+Suggested Textbook: Part-1: Topics on bioconjugation: Bioconjugate Techniques, 2nd Edition by Greg T. Hermanson Part-2: Topics on polymeric biomaterials and nanomedicine: class notes and papers Other Suggested reading: Biomaterials Science: An introduction to Materials in Medicine (Buddy Ratner, 2004) Polymer chemistry: An introduction (Malcolm Stevens, 1999) Grading: Attendance and participation in class discussion/activity 0-2 points (Additional) Test 60% (25% mid-term; 35% final) Homework^a 25% Final presentation^b 8% Final paper or project/report^c 7% Final grade: 20% A/A+, 30% A-, 30% B+, 15% B, 5% B- or below.
 If your score is less than half of the class average, you will get a final grade of "D".
-If your score is less than 1/3 of the class average, you will get a grade of "F".

-Important Dates March 7: Mid-term (25 pts) ~April 1: Requirement for the final project and report will be provided.
-April 15: The topic of the final project should be finalized and emailed to Prof. Wang April 30: Final presentations Early May (Determined by College): Final exam (35 pts) 3 days after final exam Final reports due &lt;sup>a The students will normally be given one week to finish the homework.
+C+ is the lowest score we had in the past Important Dates March 11: Mid-term (25 pts) ~April 1: Requirement for the final project and report will be provided.
+April 15: The topic of the final project should be finalized and emailed to Prof. Wang May 1: Final presentations Early May (Determined by College): Final exam (35 pts) 3 days after final exam Final reports due ^a The students will normally be given one week to finish the homework.
 If the homework is late for less than 24h, 50% points will be deducted.
 If the homework is late for more than 24h, 100% points will be deducted.
 We have 5 homework assignments in total.
-Homework will be turned in in-person before Tuesdays' class. &lt;sup>b Each group will have ~4 students.
-The final presentation will be graded based on the novelty and the feasibility of the proposed research, the quality of slides and presentation, and the performance. &lt;sup>c One final presentation (PowerPoint file) and one final report (MS Word file) per group. \Attendance will be discussed in the first class (Jan 16)
+Homework will be turned in in-person before Tuesdays' class. ^b Each group will have ~4 students.
+The final presentation will be graded based on the novelty and the feasibility of the proposed research, the quality of slides and presentation, and the performance. ^c One final presentation (PowerPoint file) and one final report (MS Word file) per group. ^{}Attendance will be discussed in the first class (Jan 16)